 Live in Iris House with other LGBTQ+ students.
 Join the Union Pride club.
-Take part in annual events such as the Pride Walk and the LGBTQ+ art exhibit.
+Take part in annual events such as the Pride fest during Pride Week in the Spring term.
 Find support related to coming out or being out from designated members of the campus community who have trained to be Allies.

 In short, feel free to be yourself and express your sexual orientation and gender identity, no matter what form it takes.

 Union is committed to fostering and maintaining an environment that is welcoming and safe for all students and employees.
 We offer an array of resources to help members of the LGBTQ+ community fit in, grow and thrive; to end discrimination and bias; and to promote awareness, understanding, and acceptance of gender variations.

 Established in 2014 by the Office of the President, the committee promotes visibility, education and advocacy for equity and equality for LGBTQ+ issues.
 It monitors the campus climate for students, faculty, administrators and staff who identify as LGBTQ+; reviews policies and programs that might affect the community; and helps the College’s senior leadership address these specific needs and concerns.
 Please email email@example.com for more information.

 The Ally program identifies and trains faculty, administrators and staff who make up a visible network of individuals ready to offer support and information to LGBTQ+ students, employees and others across the full spectrum of gender expression.